bindalmax/carbontracker/README.md

 # carbontracker
 CO2 concentration level tracker across sensors in cities

+Start the application by running Application.java as a main class.

 To perform the integration Test, use the Postman collection and do below calls.

 Add Master Data (Will be replaced in future by adding provision for Master Data Rest calls) Add Sensor Data 1 and 2
 Get Sensor Data